tourkaman/PDC-support-web/documents/starting/get_account/get_account.rst

 .. seealso:: **Nationality: Why do we bother?**

-   1. If you are concerned with what we do with your nationality information or why was ask for it, please continue reading.
-   2. We at PDC do not care what nationality you have.
+If you are concerned with what we do with your nationality information or why was ask, we at PDC do not care what nationality you have.
 Unfortunately, some of the computer vendors and states where these computers are manufactured do care.
 Therefore we have to restrict citizens of a small number of nationalities (there is a list which is updated now and then) access to whole or part of our facilities.

 ..
 We should state what vendors ask.
 ..
 We should state what those countries are!

 Special account
-##################

-**TODO**: Maybe, this section is unneccessary?!
+###############

+..
+TODO
+..
+If you belong to an industry (SCANIA,..), or a project (XENON,), or course (PDC Summer School, PRACE School) that requires PDC resources, fill-in the form with

 .. topic:: **What happends after requesting for account?**